 - 1. Meditative Video Segment, and the equipment required for playing the video - 2.
-"Tardiness" door sign to be placed on the door at the end of the video: "Entrance to the group room is not be permitted once the video has finished.
+"Tardiness" door sign to be placed on the door at the end of the video: "Entrance to the group room will not be permitted once the video has finished.
 The video has finished.
 Please join us next week." - 3.
 Wall Posters prominently displayed In large letters ... - a.
 Commitment: "Today I renew my commitment to my spiritual path." - b.
-The Ten Spiritual Qualities (the Paramis) the Spiritual Self's Muscles: "generosity, morality, renunciation, wisdom, effort, tolerance, truth, strong determination, loving kindness, and equanimity" - 4.
+The Spiritual Qualities the spiritual self's 14 Spiritual Muscles: "generosity, morality, renunciation, wisdom, effort, tolerance, truth, strong determination, loving kindness, equanimity, gratitude, courage, forgiveness, and serenity". - 4.
 Timer (for meditation and other timed exercises) - 5.
 Pencils and notepaper for each participant. - 6.
 Tape (to adhere poster paper to the walls and "I" statements to flipchart) - 7.
 Paper and easel board with marker for recorder - 8.
 Flipchart on which is written the Noble Eightfold Path with empty space left below each Step where group members will tape their "I" statements (see Template at end of group text). - 9.
 16 pre-written "I" statements on separate pieces of paper (see Template at end of group text). - 10.
 Container to hold the 16 pre-written "I" statements. - 11.
 Blank paper for each group member to write two new "I" statements.